stefanpejcic/dev.openpanel.com/docs/services.md

 Named (BIND9) service is used for DNS.

+# GoAccess

+OpenPanel uses [GoAccess](https://goaccess.io/) to generate beautiful HTML reports from Nginx access logs for each domain.

+GoAccess main configuration file: `/etc/goaccess/goaccess.conf`

+OpenPanel also downloads [GeoIPLite2 City and Country](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) databases in order to display location info for each IP address in reports.

+## ModSecurity

+OpenPanel installation **does not** setup [ModSecurity](https://github.com/owasp-modsecurity/ModSecurity).
+Installation of ModSecurity is optional.

 ## ClamAV

-ClamAV is used to allow users to scan their websites for malicious files.
+[ClamAV](https://www.clamav.net/) is used to allow users to scan their websites for malicious files.

 ---